 Aha moments on the assembly line

-At some point all players know which letter is theirs - or at least they think they know. sometimes the clues just run out and you have to get into the dark.
-The closer Letter Jam comes to an end, the steeper the tension curve becomes.
-Mere assumptions then turn into knowledge, hopes for a correct result turn into the famous “forehead clap”.
-Letter Jam literally produces these aha moments on the assembly line, because sometimes solutions were simply obvious the whole time - and apparently obvious hints could still not be used meaningfully.
+Eventually all players will know which letter is theirs - or at least they think they know it. sometimes the clues just run out and you have to guess into the blue.
+The closer Letter Jam comes to an end, the steeper the suspense curve.
+Mere assumptions then turn into knowledge, hopes for a correct result turn into the famous "forehead claps".
+Letter Jam literally produces these aha moments on the assembly line, because sometimes solutions were simply obvious all along - and yet supposedly obvious clues could not be used sensibly.

 The overall level of difficulty is rather high.
 Even clever players sometimes have to nibble on the word puzzles.
 Adjustments can be made through the word length: the set of rules defines words with five letters as the standard, but that too is often extremely difficult.
 Even four-word words are sometimes a challenge.
 After all, it is possible to mix the word lengths for the individual players without any problems.
 This turns Letter Jam into a word guessing game that almost anyone can take part in.